acowsik/acowsik.github.io/_posts/2025-02-03-DefectSlayTheSpireTuringComplete.md

 We'll also show the invariant that after each enemy move is over, the `strength` and `dex` of the enemy matches the number of `frost` and `lightning` orbs respectively.
 The base case of this is true by construction on initialization so we just need to show that the below moves don't change that.
 For all the below we assume this invariant.

+We know the defect has enough orb slots for the initial orbs via the `Capacitor`s but since every enemy composite move lasts at least two turns, and leads to the addition of at most 1 orb to the defects orbs, our `inserter` triggers to keep enough orb slots for us.

-It's clear that if the defect has no orbs left then the defect loses.
+It's clear that if the defect has no orbs left then the defect loses (`Loop` triggering is a necessary condition to survive each turn).
 We'll show that otherwise the defect can always survive another turn if it plays the move in the above table.

 <b> (A) </b>